davidrihtarsic/myLinuxNotes/myLinuxNotes.md

  > `apt-get install libreoffice`

 # POPCORN-TIME
+# PASSWORD
+To change a password on behalf of a user, first sign on or "su" to the "root" account.
+Then type:
+(where user is the username for the password you are changing).
+> passwd user

+The system will prompt you to enter a password.
+Passwords do not echo to the screen when you enter them.
+You can also change your own password, by typing:
+(without specifying a username).
+> passwd

+You will be prompted to enter your old password for verification, and then a new password.

 # PPRINTER SUPPORT on BunsenLab
 sledil sem tocno tem [navodilom](http://hplipopensource.com/hplip-web/install/manual/distros/debian.html)
 - prej moraš vedeti tudi root geslo